Securing your own slice of the big Twitch pie is the primary goal of all Twitch streamers.

 It requires a full-time job worth of time investments that people who are looking for quick success simply aren’t willing to commit to.

-So, what can you do to learn how to get more followers on Twitch?
+So, what can you do to get more followers on Twitch?

 - First of all, lose the mindset.
 If you aim for a Twitch career, you’re not supposed to chase the numbers but focus on the content.
 Quality content will be the magnet you’re looking for.